happy girl happy boy

 In India, 12% of children (aged between 5-14 years) are engaged in hazardous child labour activities, including waste picking.

-1689151818 Children access child-friendly formal and informal learning institutions, mothers increase their economic capabilities through sustainable livelihoods.
+Our MISS-Collect project takes children out of waste packing and ensures they access child-friendly formal and informal learning institutions, while mothers increase their economic capabilities through sustainable livelihoods.
 People and corporates also contribute and invest in the solution.

 Background